FRONTAL BONE ANATOMY

 • Articulates with superior borders of nasal bones

-• Contributes to nasal bridge formation
+• Contributes to your nasal bridge formation

 ORBITAL PART